 Like Fallout, This War of Mine allows you to manage a shelter, but in a war-torned world.
 You will control survivors, make sure they get food and water by crafting unwanted materials into useful items and protect them from looters.

-This War of Mine’s see thru rooms of a dilapidated building are very reminiscent of floors in Bethesda’s mobile game.
+This War of Mine’s see thru rooms of a dilapidated building are very reminiscent of floors in Fallout Shelter.
 However, gameplay is far deeper, challenging and complex.
 Like Shelter, you will need to send a survivor on a mission to scavenge dangerous areas for items.
 However, the scavenging phase will allow you to control your character.
 You will stealthily move in No-go areas to search for key items, avoid direct confrontation with strangers, soldiers and looters and even fight them for survival.

 While you will spend most of your time managing shelter, overseeing rooms and protecting survivors from incoming threats, there will be a time when you will need to take harsh decisions and may have to sacrifice dear ones to ensure others survive a bit longer.
 This is where TWoF does exceptionally well in emulating real-life hardships faced by survivors.